Probation Violation in Placer County

 If the authorities charge you with violating your probation, the court can modify, revoke, or change the conditions of your probation.
 The court’s action can result in additional restrictions or even jail or prison time.
 It is important to have a skilled defense attorney at your probation revocation hearing to protect your rights and interests.

 A judge has broad discretion in determining what the penalties for a violation of probation will be.
-An experienced Nevada County probation violation attorney will know how to highlight why the allegations against you may be untrue or offer legitimate reasons why you were unable to keep up with the requirements of your probation.
+An experienced Placer County probation violation attorney will know how to highlight why the allegations against you may be untrue or offer legitimate reasons why you were unable to keep up with the requirements of your probation.
 At Leupp & Woodall, we have decades of criminal defense experience and are well aware of the challenge and dilemmas individuals face while on probation.
 We are ready to review your case and, if necessary, put forth a compelling argument on your behalf during your probation revocation hearing.

 We're ready to hear your story.
 Contact us today to request a free case evaluation.